 In these cases, the mother needs to receive a drug called RhoGAM.
-This drug will keep her body from attacking the baby’s blood cells if their blood becomes mixed, which often happens during pregnancy.
+This drug will keep the mother’s body from forming antibodies that may attack the baby’s blood cells if their blood becomes mixed, which often happens during pregnancy.

 You will need to have your blood drawn in order to have it typed.
-Having your blood drawn carries a very minimal risks, including:
+Having your blood drawn carries very minimal risks, including:

 No special preparation is needed for blood typing.
-If you think you might feel faint during the test, you may want to have someone else drive you home afterward.
+If you think you might feel faint during the test, you may want to have someone drive you home afterward.

 A nurse or technician will wrap a band around your arm to make your veins more visible.
-He or she will use a needle to draw several samples of blood from your arm or hand.
+They’ll use a needle to draw several samples of blood from your arm or hand.
 After the draw, gauze and a bandage will be placed over the puncture site.

-If your blood cells clump together when mixed with antibodies against type A blood, for example, you have type B blood.
+If your blood cells clump together when mixed with antibodies against type A blood, for example, you have type A blood.
 Your blood sample will then be mixed with an anti-Rh serum.
-If your blood cells clump together in response to the anti-Rh serum, it means that you have Rh+ blood.
+If your blood cells clump together in response to the anti-Rh serum, it means that you have Rh-positive blood.